 Restoring coppiced woodland in Row Heath and the Canadas.

 With more sunlight and the re-establishment of plants to provide food for insect larvae and birds, we hope to see a wider variety of wildlife in greater numbers.
-In time, a brambly undergrowth will also develop and provide more nectar sources for insects and cover for small birds to nest in.
+In time, brambly undergrowth will also develop and provide more nectar sources for insects and cover for small birds to nest in.
 Although butterfly numbers vary from year to year, some of the species not seen in Norfolk for decades have begun to re-appear in the county and are re-establishing in suitable places.
-These include white admiral, silver-washed fritillary and, most recently, purple emperor butterflies.
+These include white admiral and silver-washed fritillary.

 We intend these woods to be one of those places, as well as becoming attractive to a wide range of other wildlife.

 The important thing to note, is that trees continue to grow on the site and so continue to fix carbon.
 We intend to maintain this area as woodland so CO2 will continue to be removed from the atmosphere.
 The wood that is removed from site will go towards either Sheringham and Felbrigg’s biomass boiler so reducing the amount of heating oil we burn, or it will go as timber into various industries where it may well be used for things like building.
 This wood will lock the carbon within it for the time that it remains in use, which might be many decades.